-ECOSAR contains a library of class-based QSARs for predicting aquatic toxicity, overlaid with an expert decision tree for selecting the appropriate chemical class.
-ECOSAR Version 1.11 is programmed to identify 111 chemical classes and allows access to 704 QSARs for numerous endpoints and organisms.
-Please note in version 1.11 release we have removed the fish 14-day equations in all cases except the epoxides, poly class.
-The fish 14 day QSAR was becoming out-of-date when compared to the fish 96 hour equation for which larger amounts of data are available.
-This manual presents information on how ECOSAR derives toxicity values for three general types of chemicals: (1) Neutral Organics - Neutral organic chemicals are nonionizable and nonreactive and act via simple nonpolar narcosis generally thought of as a reversible, drug-induced loss of conscience (general anesthesia).
+ECOSAR contains a library of class-based QSARs for predicting aquatic toxicity, overlaid with an expert decision tree for selecting the appropriate chemical class based on chemical structure.
+ECOSAR version 2.0 is programmed to identify 111 chemical classes and allows access to 704 QSARs for numerous endpoints and organisms1.
+This manual presents information on how ECOSAR derives toxicity values for three general types of chemicals:

+- (1) Neutral Organics: Neutral organic chemicals are nonionizable and nonreactive and act via simple nonpolar narcosis generally thought of as a reversible, drug-induced loss of consciousness (general anesthesia).
 This general narcosis is often referred to as baseline toxicity (Franks and Lieb 1990, Veith and Broderius 1990).
-The types of chemicals that are known to present general narcosis include, but are not limited to, alcohols, ketones, ethers, alkyl halides, aryl halides, aromatic hydrocarbons, aliphatic hydrocarbons, cyanates, sulfides, and disulfides.

-- (2) Organic Chemicals with Excess Toxicity Some types of organic chemicals present a more specific mode of toxicity based on the presence of reactive functional groups (Hermens 1990).
+The types of chemicals that are known to present general narcosis include, but are not limited to, alcohols, ketones, ethers, alkyl halides, aryl halides, aromatic hydrocarbons, aliphatic hydrocarbons, cyanates, sulfides, and disulfides. - (2) Organic Chemicals with Excess Toxicity: Some types of organic chemicals present a more specific mode of toxicity based on the presence of reactive functional groups (Hermens 1990).
 These chemicals can be more toxic than predicted by baseline toxicity equations to one or more aquatic organisms.
-Chemicals which exhibit excess toxicity include, but are not limited to, acrylates, methacrylates, aldehydes, anilines, beta-diketones (linear forms), benzotriazoles, esters, phenols, aziridines, and epoxides.
+Chemicals that exhibit excess toxicity include, but are not limited to, acrylates, methacrylates, aldehydes, anilines, beta-diketones (linear forms), benzotriazoles, esters, phenols, aziridines, and epoxides.
 Separate QSARs have been developed for several chemical classes identified as presenting excess toxicity to at least one or more species.
-It should be noted that some organisms are more sensitive to certain classes of compounds than others (i.e. herbicide-like chemicals may present significant toxicity only to green algae) so the designation of "excess toxicity" may not pertain to all organisms.
-For a full list of the current classes of excess toxicity programmed within ECOSAR see Appendix 1. - (3) Surfactant (Surface-Active) Organic Chemicals A surfactant is briefly defined as a material that can greatly reduce the surface tension of water when used in very low concentrations.
+It should be noted that some organisms are more sensitive to certain classes of compounds than others (i.e., herbicide-like chemicals may present significant toxicity only to green algae), so the designation of "excess toxicity" may not pertain to all organisms.
+For a full list of the current classes of excess toxicity programmed within ECOSAR, see Appendix 1. - (3) Surfactant (Surface-Active) Organic Chemicals: A surfactant is briefly defined as a material that can greatly reduce the surface tension of water when used in very low concentrations.
 Surfactants do not typically dissolve in water; instead, they form micelles (dispersed aggregates of the surfactant molecules).
 Many different types of chemicals have surfactant properties and there is no sharp distinction between those that do and those that don't.
-In general, a compound with a polar functional group (e.g., carboxylate or sulfonate) with a long (> 10 carbon) non-polar chain can be considered a surfactant.
+In general, a compound with a polar functional group (e.g., carboxylate or sulfonate) with a long (>10 carbon) nonpolar chain can be considered a surfactant.
 Types of chemicals often designed with surfactant properties are detergents, wetting agents, and emulsifiers.
-Within ECOSAR, the surfactants are grouped by total charge.
-These four general divisions are anionic (net negative charge), cationic (net positive charge), nonionic (neutral), and amphoteric surfactants.
-The QSARs for surfactants can be linear or parabolic and the toxicity is often related to the size of the hydrophobic component (i.e. number of carbons) or the number of repeating hydrophilic components (i.e. ethoxylates).
+Within ECOSAR, the surfactants are grouped by total charge into four general divisions: anionic (net negative charge), cationic (net positive charge), nonionic (neutral), and amphoteric (positive and negative localized charges) surfactants.
+The QSARs for surfactants can be linear or parabolic and the toxicity is often related to the size of the hydrophobic component (i.e., number of carbons) or the number of repeating hydrophilic components (i.e., ethoxylates).
 See Appendix 2 for further discussion of these types of chemicals.